petervdpas/gummyBear/README.md

 Current features:

-+ position objects on screen and have them repositioned when changing screensize
++ position objects on screen and have them repositioned when changing screensize.
 + turn a list into multiple objects and create a dropdown select from it to navigate toward it.
 + give objects drag and drop functionallity
++ give objects parallaxing abilities.